-Maybe you've heard of a trading journal.
-It's where traders track their trades and thoughts throughout the day.
-It's a great trading tool because a thorough trading journal includes details beyond what you can see on your brokerage statement.
-It includes whether you were feeling sick, what market conditions were like, if you were distracted or made mistakes.
+A trading journal helps traders track their trades and thoughts throughout the day.
+It's a great tool, because a thorough journal includes details beyond what you can see on your brokerage statement.
+It includes what market conditions were like and whether you were distracted or made mistakes.
 It's also where you can record strategy ideas that may arise as you trade throughout the day.

-No question about it, all traders should keep a trading journal.
-But day traders don't have time to be spilling their guts on paper all day.
-In fact, keeping a trading journal while trading--when the action is happening--could actually be counter-productive, leading to missed trades.
+All traders should keep a trading journal, but day traders don't have time to be spilling their guts on paper all day.
+Keeping a trading journal while trading—when the action is happening—actually could be counterproductive and lead to missed trades.
 There's an easy solution, though, that involves absolutely no handwriting and gives you a historical record of the exact market conditions you were facing on a particular day.

 How to Mark Your Charts